Skip to main content

 Estimate your AEOTC

-Use our free calculator to estimate your tax credit based on your crew size, hours, and pay rates.
+Use our free calculator to estimate AEOTC preparation context based on crew size, hours, and pay rates.
 No signup required.

 They do not know it exists

-Calculating overtime premiums manually from paper timesheets is painful and error-prone.
+Calculating overtime premiums manually from paper timecards is slow and easy to misread later.

 The math is complex

-Isolating the overtime premium (not total overtime pay) for only agricultural workers requires careful calculation.
+Isolating the overtime premium for agricultural workers takes careful calculation and source-stamped rule context.

 Frequently asked questions